waseemhashem/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-call-queue.md

 To get started using call queues, it's important to remember a few things:

-- Your organization must have (at a minimum) an Enterprise E3 plus **Phone System** license or an Enterprise E5 license.
-The number of **Phone System** user licenses that are assigned affects the number of service numbers that are available to be used for call queues.
-The number of call queues you can have is dependent on the number of **Phone System** and **Audio Conferencing** licenses that are assigned in your organization.
-To learn more about licensing, see [Skype for Business add-on licensing](/skypeforbusiness/skype-for-business-and-microsoft-teams-add-on-licensing/skype-for-business-and-microsoft-teams-add-on-licensing) or [Microsoft Teams add-on licensing](teams-add-on-licensing/microsoft-teams-add-on-licensing.md) .
+- A Call Queue is required to have an associated resource account.
+See [Manage resource accounts in Teams](manage-resource-accounts.md) for details on resource accounts.

+- If you are assigning an online service number to your call queue, you need to aquire and assign a **Phone System** add-on and a **Calling Plan** add-on to the resource account that will be associated with your call queue.
+Microsoft is working on an Application licensing model for call queues, until then you will need to use these user licenses.
+To learn more about licensing, see [Microsoft Teams add-on licensing](teams-add-on-licensing/microsoft-teams-add-on-licensing.md).

+- If you are assigning a hybrid number to your call queues, you need to aquire and assign a **Phone System** add-on to a resource account that will be associated with your call queue.
+Microsoft is working on an Application licensing model for call queues, until then you will need to use these user licenses.
+To learn more about licensing, see [Microsoft Teams add-on licensing](teams-add-on-licensing/microsoft-teams-add-on-licensing.md).

 > [!NOTE]
+> Call Queues that were created before the enforcemebt of license check on the resource accounts will not be subject to the license check and will continue to work.
+However, if you delete the previously assigned phone number you will need to assign the appropriate licenses when assigning a new phone number to them.

+    > [!NOTE]
     > To redirect calls to people in your organization who are Online, they must have a **Phone System** license and be enabled for Enterprise Voice or have Office 365 Calling Plans.
 See  [Assign Skype for Business licenses](/skypeforbusiness/skype-for-business-and-microsoft-teams-add-on-licensing/assign-skype-for-business-and-microsoft-teams-licenses.md) or [Assign Microsoft Teams licenses](assign-teams-licenses.md).
 To enable them for Enterprise Voice, you can use Windows PowerShell.
 For example run:  `Set-CsUser -identity "Amos Marble" -EnterpriseVoiceEnabled $true`

 - To learn more about Office 365 Calling Plans, see [Phone System and Calling Plans](calling-plan-landing-page.md) and [Calling Plans for Office 365](calling-plans-for-office-365.md).

-    > [!NOTE]
-    > Users hosted on-premises using Lync Server 2010 aren't supported as a call queue Agents.

-- You can only assign toll and toll-free service phone numbers that you got in the **Microsoft Teams admin center** or transferred from another service provider to Phone System call queues.
+- You can only assign toll and toll-free service numbers that you got in the **Microsoft Teams admin center** or ported from another service provider to Phone System call queues.
 To get and use toll-free service numbers, you need to set up Communications Credits.

     > [!NOTE]
     > User (subscriber) phone numbers can't be assigned to call queues - only service toll or toll-free phone numbers can be used.

-- When you are distributing the incoming calls from an Phone System call queue, these clients are supported for call agents:
+- When you are distributing the incoming calls from an Phone System call queue, the following endpoints are supported for call agents:

   - Skype for Business desktop client 2016 (32 and 64-bit versions)